YUCHEN005/DPSL-ASR/README.md

 ## Usage

 Our code implementation is based on [ESPnet](https://github.com/espnet/espnet).
 You can intall it directly using our provided ESPnet(v.0.9.6) folder, or install from official website and then add files from our repo.
-Use the install command `pip install -e .`
+Use the command `pip install -e .` to install ESPnet.

 In our foler, the running scripts are at `egs2/rats_chA/asr_with_enhancement/{run_rats_chA_dpsl_asr, rats_chA_dpsl_asr}.sh`, and the network code are at `espnet2/{asr, enh, layers}`.
 Tip: start from the script `run_rats_chA_dpsl_asr.sh` and you can easily go over the entire project.